 Introduction to Satori

-At its core, Satori is a universal data access service that monitors, classifies and controls access to sensitive data, live.
+At its core, Satori is a universal data security and access service that enables security teams to monitor, classify and control access to sensitive data.

-Satori enables data teams to easily implement security and privacy best practices for their database, data warehouse and data lake environments, without relying on native database capabilities or data management solutions.
+Satori enables security teams to easily protect and secure their database, data warehouse and data lake environments, without relying on native database capabilities or data management solutions.

 Optimized for Handling Sensitive Data